bonitasoft/bonita-doc/md/admin-application-process-list.md

 7. Click the _Tick_ button to validate your change or _X_ to dismiss your change.

 ::: info
-**Note:** You can also upload a form in order to create a new mapping.
+**Note:** You can also upload a new form in order to create a new form mapping (see the above section Upload a new form).
 :::

 ## Edit a script content